We invite you to browse the most recent information concerning our delinquent real estate taxes.

 The County Of Chester Tax Claim Bureau makes no representations or warranties on any properties sold during tax sales.
 The Bureau also does NOT give legal advice concerning tax issues.

-Due to the upcoming Upset Tax Sale, the E-Check option will be unavailable from Tuesday, July 1, 2014 to Tuesday, September 9, 2014.
-Credit Card payments will be disabled at 4:30 P.M. on Friday, September 5, 2014 and will resume on Tuesday, September 9, 2014.
+Due to the upcoming Continued Upset Tax Sale, the E-Check payment option will be disabled at 4:30 P.M. on Friday, November 21, 2014 to Tuesday, December 9, 2014.
+Online credit card payments will be disabled at 4:30 P.M. on Friday, December 5, 2014 and will resume on Tuesday, December 9, 2014.
 We apologize for any inconvenience this may cause.